MikkelSchubert/paleomix/docs/yaml.rst

     no
     off

-Template files included with the pipelines mostly use 'yes' and 'no', but either of the above corresponding values may be used.
+Template files included with the pipelines mostly use `yes` and `no`, but either of the above corresponding values may be used.
 Note however that none of these values are quoted: If single or double-quotations were used, then these vales would be read as text rather than truth-values, as described next.

 Text (strings)